Wyatt's rebellion: Other rebels

-The Plan
+Plan

-A number of historians have named Thomas as the original leader of the rebellion with his plan involving the assassination of Mary by John FitzWilliams.
+A number of historians have named Thomas as the original leader of the rebellion, with his plan involving the assassination of Mary by John FitzWilliams.
 There are differences in the chain of who told whom about the plot, but Wyatt ended up learning of it.
 He was so against the idea that he set out to beat FitzWilliams (or Thomas, depending on the historian).

-Around 26 November 1553, a different plan began to evolve led by Wyatt, Croft, Carew and Suffolk.
+Around 26 November 1553, a different plan began to evolve, led by Wyatt, Croft, Carew and Suffolk.
 The first idea was for there to be an uprising in Devonshire where Philip was expected to land and where Carew and Courtenay had resources to call upon.
 By Christmas of 1553, however, it was decided that each of the four leaders would raise rebellion forces in their respective counties, and together they would converge on London, on 18 March 1554, which was shortly before Philip was expected to leave from Spain.
 They would then replace Mary with her half-sister Elizabeth, who would then marry Courtenay.
 Meanwhile, a fleet of French ships would prevent Philip of Spain from reaching England.

 Several historians mention a “voice in the wall” in connection with the rebellion.
-There doesn’t seem to be agreement as to whether this was a planned part of Wyatt’s Rebellion or something done by others coincident with the Rebellion.
+There is no agreement as to whether this was a planned part of Wyatt’s Rebellion or something done by others coincident with it.
 In each case, however, it involves a young girl, Elizabeth Croft, hidden in the wall of a house in London and pretending to be a spirit.
 Among other things, she would denounce Mary and Philip, Catholic mass and confession.
-She was ultimately discovered and confessed.
-It doesn't appear that Elizabeth was related to Sir James Croft as there is no Elizabeth that would have been of the right age included in the genealogy in O. G. S. Croft's "The House of Croft of Croft Castle."
+She was ultimately discovered and confessed to her role.
+It does not appear that Elizabeth was related to Sir James Croft, as there is no-one named Elizabeth who would have been of the right age in the genealogy in O. G. S. Croft's "The House of Croft of Croft Castle."

-The Rebellion
+Rebellion

-To be successful, the rebellion needed many participants, and rumours with varying degrees of accuracy quickly spread.
-As early as 29 December 1553, Simon Renard, Spain’s ambassador to England and an adviser to Philip, informed Mary of a suspected plot in which “certain persons are trying to persuade Courtenay to seize the Tower of London”.
+To be successful, the rebellion needed many participants, and rumours quickly spread with varying degrees of accuracy.
+As early as 29 December 1553, Simon Renard, Spain’s ambassador to England, informed Mary of a suspected plot in which “certain persons are trying to persuade Courtenay to seize the Tower of London”.